baerwind/p3-Collaboration-Competition/Report.md

 5e-4(lr of Actor) and 3e-3(lr of Critic) were best.<br>

 Also, I tuned number of nodes in layers of Actor and Critic among [(512, 256), (256, 128)].<br>
-(512, 256) seems to be beter.<br>
+(512, 256) seems to be better.<br>

 It did take quite long for me to find out that the Sigma of Ornstein-Uhlenbeck process was so critic to get a fast learning agent.<br>
 0.01 was best for this environment.<br>
-Similar for tau, i did start my search 1e-3 but it model did learn much only with much bigger tau, so  i did choose tau = 0.15 .
+Similar for tau, i did start my search 1e-3 but the model did learn only with much bigger tau, so  i did choose tau = 0.15 .

-### Model architectures
+### Model architecture
 There are two neural networks as the actor and the critic.

 Batch normalization made a big improvement.